-- Z Bar Trading Co. is an interesting and fun store that likely has just what you needed.
+Z Bar Trading Co. is an interesting and fun store that likely has just what you need.
 It's hardware store meets antique store, meets nursery, meets home goods.

-- The Ranch House Restaurant is currently the only restaurant in town.
+The Ranch House Restaurant is the main restaurant in town.
 Their hours vary, so you might want ot call ahead to make sure they're open.

 Cactus Capital of Texas

 Sanderson is a popular destination for naturalists.
 Come explore the town hiking and nature trail to discover west Texas vegetation, birds, wildlife and insects.